niteshapte/advanced-error-exception-handler-logger-php/README.md

 # advanced-error-exception-handler-logger-php
 Handles and logs the errors and exception occurs in the project.

 This is an advanced version of https://github.com/niteshapte/error-and-exception-handler-logger-php.
+In this one you can add custom codes for exception.
+Make sure when you create/use code for exception it follow some rules.
+For instance, use code 888 for exceptions occured during database connectivity.